 Young Enterprise on show at Salford

-The University of Salford Business School recently welcomed sixteen teams from eight universities to host the NW finals of the Young Enterprise competition.
+The University of Salford Business School is gearing up to welcome sixteen teams from eight universities as it hosts the NW finals of the Young Enterprise competition.

-Teams were put through their paces as they pitched their business ideas, with the top three teams going through the national final, to be held later this year.
+Taking place on Wednesday in the Maxwell building, those teams competing will be put through their paces as they pitch their business ideas, with the top three teams going through the national final, to be held later this year.
 The winners of that will go on to represent the UK in a European final.

-Representing Salford this year were two teams with innovative business ideas.
+Representing Salford this year are two teams with innovative business ideas.

 First up is Team Stylish, who have developed a prototype of a web application which aims to help retailers reduce the number of returns they receive each year, boosting profits as well as helping the environment.